May 1944 Chartres Municipal Library Fire

 The 26 May 1944 Chartres Municipal Library fire was a fire that destroyed or severely damaged more than 2000 manuscripts.
 It was the result of accidental bombing of the city centre during a US air raid.

 The Collection

 Nearly two thousand manuscripts were destroyed or seriously damaged in the fire.
 The collection contained many medieval manuscripts of the School of Chartres from the Renaissance of the 12th century.

 From the beginning of WWII, measures had been taken to protect the Chartres manuscripts.
 On September 5, 1939, they were crated and transported to the Château de Villebon, about twenty kilometers from the city, where they remained for over a year.
 But on December 3, 1940, Dr. Wermke, head of the library service for the German military administration, gave the order to return them to the municipal library.
 The Chartres municipality dragged its feet but was finally forced to comply: books and manuscripts were returned to their places.
-As air raids intensified in the weeks preceeding the D-Day landings, fears grew that the library and its manuscripts would be damaged.
+As air raids intensified in the weeks preceding the D-Day landings, fears grew that the library and its manuscripts would be damaged.